Stidner/api-docs/source/index.html.md

 }
 ```

-This object is sent from Stidner's servers to the web-shop's discount URL.
-To make discounting very flexible, we have chosen to have the shop-owner
+This object is sent from Stidner's servers to the merchant's configured discount URL.
+To make discounting very flexible,
-manage their own discounts, through their own endpoint.
+merchants will manage their own discounts through their own endpoint.

-To reiterate, you will **not** be crafting this first object as a
-merchant.
-This object will be sent from the Stidner Checkout page when a
+To reiterate, merchants will **not** be crafting this request.
+This request will be sent to the merchant's server
-customer enters a discount code.
-As a merchant, you simply read this
+from Stidner's checkout page when a customer tries to enter a discount code.
+The merchant will simply read this
-request (which will be sent to the previously configured "discount" URL,
-which was set in the [Order API](#order-api)), and then respond in the format
+request (which will be sent to the previously configured `urls.discount` endpoint), and will respond in the format
 defined in the [response section](#merchant-39-s-response).

 Additionally, the merchant endpoint Stidner Checkout will be sending to:

 - must be using HTTPS, and

-- must accept requests only with the shared BasicAuth token
+- must only accept requests using your BasicAuth token (which was used to create the order in the first place).
-(as a reminder, you used it to POST to the [Order API](#order-api)).

 | Key name | Type | R/O/C | Description |